Registered Social Security Analyst: The Retirement Professional that Can Help You Maximize Your Benefits

 The 'Roadmap' to your claiming strategy

-One of the most exciting aspects of what RSSAs offer is a personalized Social Security plan using their proprietary software Roadmap.
-It brings together all of your relevant information including marital status and employment earnings history to produce a personalized plan that shows you the outcome of different claiming scenarios to help you determine when it's the best time for you to take you Social Security benefits.
+One of the most exciting aspects of what RSSAs offer is a personalized Social Security plan using their proprietary software, Roadmap.
+It brings together all of your relevant information, including marital status and employment earnings history, to produce a personalized plan that shows you the outcome of different claiming scenarios.
+This can help you determine when it's the best time for you to take your Social Security benefits.

 Have you ever attempted to calculate your estimated Social Security benefit?
-It's not easy and there are some steps that would be difficult and time consuming to attempt.
+It's not easy, and some steps would be difficult and time-consuming to attempt.

 My favorite aspect of the software is how it is designed to take full advantage of the information available to you in your my Social Security account.
 The program integrates with SSA.gov, so you can easily upload your earning records directly into the software.
 By using your SSA earning records, you ensure that your benefits analysis is as accurate and personalized as possible, because it's based on your actual earnings history.
 The program will do the indexing, apply the bend points and calculate your PIA.